d-bl/GroundForge/docs/API/index.md

     el.setAttribute('href', 'data:image/svg+xml,' + encoded)
     el.setAttribute('download', 'some-file-name.svg')

-The `pattern editor` is a very crowded user interface.
+The former `tiles` page used to be a very crowded user interface.
 Too many copies of too much data on the page might overwhelm browsers.
 Some detours are implemented that set the download content only when needed.
 For desktop browsers the href is set at `onHover` events, touch devices don't have such an event.